ashman-ga/uvt_iot_ash/arduino_code/readme.md

-arduino version of publish and subscribe is included here
+# arduino version of uvt_iot_ash
+- publish code for dummy temperature
+- subscribe code for inbuilt led on/off